mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 In 806, the Duke of Shiwonee, Valreega Neowahsee, petitioned the Imperial Navy to return an Ancients starship, the _Bradeeva_ , which was rumored to be in their possession, claiming that the vessel was the property of the Geonee.
 The Imperial Navy maintained no such vessel existed, despite Geonee arguments to the contrary.
 A special Moot commission was organised to put an end to the matter, with findings of the commission declaring the _Bradeeva_ did not indeed exist.
 The Geonee maintain the entire incident has been an Imperial Navy cover-up.

-In 990, the Imperium declared war on the Terran Confederation, starting the Solomani Rim War.
+In 990, the Imperium declared war on the [[Terra|Terran]] Confederation, starting the Solomani Rim War.
 The Imperium fared badly for the first years of the war as Solomani fleets advanced into Imperial territory.
 In 992, Emperor Gavin made a personal request to the Duke of

 Shiwonee for the Geonee Self Defence Navy to assist Imperial forces.
 The duke agreed and dispatched the navy with Fleet Admiral Hakur Bokar in command.